 The River Barrow is a bustling, colorful navigation.
 The river runs for 192 km from its source in Glenbarrow in the Slieve Bloom Mountains in the midlands of Ireland to the sea.
 The Barrow has long been recognized as a unique area of great natural beauty with high amenity value, traversing the counties of Laois, Kildare, Carlow, Kilkenny and Wexford.
 The Barrow Navigation is the stretch of the River Barrow between Athy in Co.
 Kildare and St. Mullins in Co.
 Carlow.
 Above Athy, the Barrow Line of the Grand Canal links the Barrow Navigation to the main line of the Grand Canal at Lowtown in Co.
 Kildare.
 From there the Grand Canal crosses the country west to the River Shannon, Ireland's longest waterways network and east to Dublin.

 Traveling along the Barrow Line of the Grand Canal is a tranquil experience, with a wealth of waterway heritage and history to be enjoyed.
-The Barrow Navigation offers a different experience for the visitor being remarkably picturesque, with short man-made canal cuts by-passing shallow stretches of the river.
+The Barrow Navigation offers a different experience for the visitor being remarkably picturesque, with short man-made canal cuts bypassing shallow stretches of the river.

 A stone bridge existed on the site of the present bridge before 1641.
-Following their retreat to Graignamanagh after the battle of Ballinvegga in 1643, general Thomas Preston’s Confederate troops demolished part of that bridge to prevent the English from crossing the river into Graigue, which the Confederate Army was the defending.
+Following their retreat to Graignamanagh after the battle of Ballinvegga in 1643, general Thomas Preston's Confederate troops demolished part of that bridge to prevent the English from crossing the river into Graigue, which the Confederate Army was defending.

 Some 120 years later, the “great flood” of 1763 probably destroyed the bridge.
 The present bridge, built in 1767, was built to the design of George Smith, a pupil of George Semple, though it has traditionally been attributed to the master himself, making it of national architectural importance.